ibm-cloud-docs/vpc/block_storage_vpc_manage_storage_limits.md

 # Managing volume count and capacity limits
 {: #manage-storage-limit}

 {{site.data.keyword.block_storage_is_short}} offers block-level data storage volumes that can be attached to an instance as either a boot volume or as a data volume.
-Answer the following questions when you're ordering block storage volumes or requesting an increase in your volume or capacity limits.
+Answer the following questions when you're ordering Block Storage volumes or requesting an increase in your volume or capacity limits.
 {: shortdesc}

 ## Overview
 {: #manage-storage-limit-overview}

-With {{site.data.keyword.block_storage_is_short}}, you can create up to 750 boot and data block storage volumes per account in a region.
+With {{site.data.keyword.block_storage_is_short}}, you can create up to 750 boot and data Block Storage volumes per account in a region.
 You can request an increase of this quota by contacting [IBM Support](/unifiedsupport/cases/add){: external} and submitting a support case.

 Capacity for secondary volumes ranges 10 - 16,000 GB.
 You can also expand volume capacity within its IOPS tier profile or custom band.
-For more information, see [expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
+For more information, see [expanding Block Storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 ## Volume count and storage limits checklist
 {: #manage-storage-limit-checklist}